linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 Electron exposes WebHID selection through application events and may not show the same chooser as Chrome automatically.

 Mitigation: **done.** `src/main/device-confirm-window.ts` implements a small native confirmation popup that preserves the same user decision and device information while leaving the rest of the Keychron flow unchanged.

-### Firmware controls remain visible

-Launcher may expose firmware features even though the prototype does not support them safely.

-Mitigation: verify the M7 8K behavior early and add a narrowly scoped block or warning without modifying unrelated Launcher functionality.

 ## References